wp-plugins/mapfig-premium-leaflet-map-maker/readme.txt

 == Frequently Asked Questions ==

-=Is this really free?=
+= Is this really free? =

 Yes, it is 100% free.
 There is also an option to purchase direct ticket support as well as free updates and upgrades for $5 per year.

-=Will you help me install the plugin?=
+= Will you help me install the plugin? =

 The plugin installs like any other WordPress plugin, there are also detailed instructions above.
 If you purchase the $5 per year support option we will be happy to install it for you.

-=What if there is a conflict with another plugin I am using?=
+= What if there is a conflict with another plugin I am using? =

 Email us at wp-conflicts@mapfig.com and we will work to resolve it.

-=Can I just get support for the first year?=
+= Can I just get support for the first year? =

 Yes.
 The support license is non-expiring, which means your plugin will continue to function fully even if you decide not to renew support.

-=Before contacting us, please check out our docs below=
+= Please also visit our docs below =

 1. [MapFig Leaflet Maps Plugin Docs](http://docs.mapfig.com/wordpress-premium-leaflet-plugin/)
 2. [MapFig Studio Docs](http://docs.mapfig.com/mapfig-studio/)